zhimengXin/CD-FSOD-Challenge/README.md

 ```
 bash main_results.sh
 ```

+Our trained model can be found in this [Link](https://pan.baidu.com/s/1EcE5vMqr7Kp1Bp2lYztxmA?pwd=2ibp)

 # Citation
 If you find our paper or this code useful for your research, please considering cite us (●°u°●)」: